 Trigger Point Dry Needling

 Dry needling is a revolutionary pain-relieving procedure performed by our Physical Therapists who are Certified Myofascial Trigger Point Therapists (CMTPT) through Myopain Seminars, the premier institute for training.
 The procedure involves inserting a needle into the skin and muscle, aimed directly at a myofascial trigger point, which elicits a twitch response.
-Myofascial trigger points consist of multiple contraction knots related to maintenance of the pain cycle.
-They are known to be involved in acute and chronic, localized and widespread pain including common conditions such as migraines, headaches, fibromyalgia, Achilles tendonitis, sciatica and tennis elbow and temporomandibular joint (TMJ) disorders.
+Myofascial trigger points consist of multiple contraction knots related to the maintenance of the pain cycle.
+They are known to be involved in acute and chronic, localized, and widespread pain including common conditions such as migraines, headaches, fibromyalgia, Achilles tendonitis, sciatica, and tennis elbow and temporomandibular joint (TMJ) disorders.
 Dry needling has been proven to reduce muscle tension, promote healing, and increase range of motion.

 For more information about our dry needling services, listed below are common questions and answers:

 There are many similarities and differences between dry needling and acupuncture.
 Licensed physical therapists in a growing number of states use dry needling under the scope of their practice.
 Dry needling also falls within the scope of acupuncture practice.
 In contrast to most schools of acupuncture, dry needling is strictly based on Western medicine principles and research.